adkoh31/Full-stack/Tech Cofounder.md

    - System architecture design
    - Database schema decisions
    - Security considerations (data isolation)
-   - Scalability considerations
+   - Scalability considerations (how to handle 100+ banks)

 **Why This Matters:**
 This is critical for our B2B bank partnerships.
 We need to support multiple banks securely and scalably.
+This enables our B2B revenue stream and allows us to serve financial institutions at scale.

+**What This Tests:**
+- System design and architecture
+- Security and data isolation
+- Multi-tenant patterns
+- Full-stack implementation
+- B2B product thinking

+**Key Resources:**
+- Review [Database Schema](Database_Schema.md) to understand user table structure
+- Use [dummy-data.sql](dummy-data.sql) to test with sample users
+- Reference [API Documentation](Api_Endpoints.md) for endpoint patterns

 ---